Logius-standaarden/API-Design-Rules/sections/designRules.md

       </dd>
       <dt>How to test</dt>
       <dd>
-         Parse the resource at the provided location as an OpenAPI Description and confirm all $refs are resolvable and paths are defined.
+         Parse the resource at the provided location as an OpenAPI Description and confirm all <code>$refs</code> are resolvable and paths are defined.
       </dd>
    </dl>
 </div>